* This is a sponsored post for Baxters *

-Throw them in to your pancake or waffle batter before cooking, mix then in to yoghurt or try our Blueberry Muffin Overnight Oats.
+Throw them in to your pancake or waffle batter before cooking or mix then in to yogurt.

 Popeye was on to something when it came to spinach.
 It is a good source of vitamin A and K, iron and calcium, but what makes spinach really super is how easy it is to hide in recipes - making it the perfect vegetable to give fussy eaters.

 Blend it in to a smoothie to make a super green smoothie, or chop loads of it up and throw in to a pasta sauce, or under the marinara on a pizza.
 Kids will never know that it’s there!